ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how entitlement ruins consistency.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on satire of expecting fame in 30 days.

 ---